EITD/Android-Notes/ANR/ANR.md

 # ANR

 <aside>
-💡 ANR(Application is Not Responding) is a dialog box that appears when the application is **not responding**.
+💡 ANR(Application is Not Responding) is a dialog box that appears when the application is not responding.

 </aside>